zx80/flask-simple-auth/README.md

 ### dev

+Make the module a full `Flask` wrapper.
+Advertise only the extended `route` decorator in the documentation (though others are still used internally).
 Change passlib bcrypt version to be compatible with Apache httpd.
-Make the module a full `Flask` wrapper.
 Allow disabling password checking.

 ### 1.9.0